 Co-creating together gives a sense of shared ownership, and it allows you to see the other person’s working style when it comes to sorting out challenges and differences of opinion (like if you should stick to the recipe exactly or just “do it by feel” – GUILTY! haha)

 My husband is not what you would call a “dancer”, and I took dance lessons for 13 years of my life.
-Now we didn’t want a completely choreographed dance for our wedding day, we did, however, want to know how to feel the music and move with one another for our first dance.
+We didn’t want a completely choreographed dance for our wedding day; we did, however, want to know how to feel the music and move with one another for our first dance.
 With limited funds, we took to YouTube to look up videos of the Waltz box steps and practiced them together in the comfort of our home.
 And on our wedding day, we wowed our guests as mid-slow dance we started to waltz together just like in a Disney princess movie!

 In 5 years, where do you imagine the two of you will be; in your marriage, in your careers, in your family life, in your spirituality?
 Time to see where your dreams can take you!
-This one should probably go at the top of your list of things to do while engaged. – For more topics to discuss and think about prior to getting married, check out our post on 6 ways to know you are ready to get married!
+This one should probably go at the top of your list of things to do while engaged.

-Reading together can be a time of bonding between you and your fiance.
+Reading together can be a time of bonding between you and your fiancé.
 Choose a book that will stretch your understanding of marriage or your partner, and will allow you to have open and loving conversations.
 No need to head to a store to purchase the book, you can always order online or rent the E-book free through your local library!
 Some suggestions include:

-Again please be cautious about visiting in person with anyone who may be immunocompromised or elderly.
-A virtual visit can also provide a meaningful connection as you share stories and memories with loved ones!
 Including your family in the things you do together while engaged can help strengthen the entire familial bond.

 Set the timer.
 Primp your hair.
 And smile!
 Smiling can be a great remedy in times like these.
 Did you know that when you use your facial muscles to smile you are reducing your blood pressure, lowering your stress hormones, and boosting your mood!